 Beans for low sodium cooking with Cooper Clinic Registered Dietitian Cindy Kleckner

-Cindy Kleckner, registered dietitian and co-author with Rosanne Rust of the Hypertension Cookbook For Dummies and I were talking about some of the benefits of these little powerhouses of nutrition.
+Cindy Kleckner, registered dietitian and co-author with Rosanne Rust of the Hypertension Cookbook For Dummies and DASH Diet for Dummies, and I were talking about some of the benefits of these little powerhouses of nutrition.

 This is an adaptation of our discussion at the Cooper Nutrition & Health Expo in March during National Nutrition Month.
 (To see the video go to “In honor of Meatless Mondays, the benefits of beans.”)

 Neily: Beans fit into a heart healthy diet so wonderfully.
 What is the difference between these three products [packaged unprocessed, canned beans, and canned reduced sodium beans]?

 Cindy: You cannot get any better than beans.
 It’s a very economical way to get your protein and fiber.
 To cook them from scratch, you first have to soak them overnight or you can do a quick soak with hot water.
 There is no sodium at all in beans (dried, unprocessed).